sekar3s/Terraform-Lab/Lab/Lab 04 - Deploying Resources.md

 #### <ins> Lab 04 Section (A) <ins>

 We will be writing this code at the main.tf root level.
 This code can definitely be placed in its own module later on - as you have learned from lab 3.
-For the purpose of this lab, please develop under the root directory module.
-If you get lost at any point, please retrace your steps or you may review <https://github.com/sekar3s/Terraform-Lab/blob/main/m07-s04-final-solution.tf> which is the full and final solution that contains all three files: `outputs.tf, variables.tf, and main.tf` code.
+For the purpose of this lab, please develop under the **root directory module**.
+If you get lost at any point, please retrace your steps or you may review <https://github.com/sekar3s/Terraform-Lab/blob/main/lab04-final-solution.tf> which is the full and final solution that contains all three files: `outputs.tf, variables.tf, and main.tf` code.

-1. Open `./main.tf`
+1. Open the root `./main.tf`

 2. Delete everything except